fbidu/arboverse-back/README.md

 2. Once in its root, run `docker-compose build`
 3. Start the database with `docker-compose up -d db`
 4. Then `docker-compose run --rm web sh -c 'python manage.py sqlcreate && python manage.py migrate'`
+5. And finally `docker-compose up -d`.
+Every other time, this is all you'll need.

 ### Running every other time